 If you’re planning on subscribing, it’s easier to get the Switch version of Home first, subscribe, then download and set up the mobile apps by linking them to your Nintendo account.

-How to download and use the Pokémon Home app on iOS and Android
+How do you download and use the Pokémon Home app on iOS and Android?

 iPhone and iPad users will need to download and install Pokémon Home through Apple’s App Store.
 The brand-new app might not appear if you search for it but here’s a link to navigate to its landing page to get started.